mgough-chef/chef-backend-demo-mac-safe/README.md

-## Testing with Chef Server Front-Ends
+## About this project

-This repo will allow you to stand up a chef-backend cluster with a single chef-server front-end node.
+This repo will stand up a chef-backend cluster with a single chef-server front-end node.

 ### Prerequisites

 * 8GB of free RAM
-* chef-server-core and chef-backend .deb packages should be stored in the same directory as this README.
+* The latest chef-server-core and chef-backend .deb packages should be stored in the same directory as this README.
 * Vagrant
+* Virtualbox

 ### Quick Start [Automated]